-- 1.If you are on the EBAC route you have to study history or geography - 2.Most students will not be allowed to study more that two BTECs (Music, Drama, Dance, PE BTEC, BTEC Public Services, Creative Imedia all count as a BTEC) if your choices put you up to 3 BTECs we will discuss your options choices with you. - 3.
-You cannot choose GCSE PE if you already take BTEC PE instead of French/Spanish.
+- If you are on ROUTE A (studying a language currently) you have to study history or geography - Most students will not be able to study more than two BTECs or equivalent (Music, Drama, Dance, PE BTEC, BTEC Public Services, Creative IMedia and Enterprise and Marketing all count as a BTEC).
+If your choices put you up to 3 BTECs we will discuss your options choices with you.